×

 Do you have anything more to add about local medical facilities in India?

 "Medical facilities in India are generally reliable.
 There are many well-equipped hospitals in the larger cities, and the standard of care is generally good.
 Rural areas may have less advanced facilities, but overall, the quality of medical care in India is improving.
 Indian doctors are highly trained and there are many specialists, including some internationally renowned.
-The Indian healthcare sector is increasingly accessible to all, as the government works to reduce waiting times and offer affordable treatment," commented one expat who moved to India.
+The Indian healthcare sector is increasingly accessible to all, as the government works to reduce waiting times and offer affordable treatment," wrote one expat.

 As a foreigner living in India, will I have access to public healthcare?
 What is it like?

 "Yes, as a foreigner living in India, you will have access to public healthcare.
 The quality of public healthcare in India varies from state to state, but generally it is of a good standard.
 The public healthcare system in India is largely funded by the government and provides free or low-cost medical services to citizens.
-In addition, there are a number of private hospitals and clinics that offer more advanced medical services at a higher cost," mentioned one expat in India.
+In addition, there are a number of private hospitals and clinics that offer more advanced medical services at a higher cost," wrote an expat living in India.

 What have your experiences during the pandemic with the local healthcare system been like?